 An important part to collecting is to keep the colours blended.
 We have collected a lot of brightly stitched cloth, but on a black background.
 Colour will play an important part in our home.

-We have shipped many boxes back to Australia that are all now in storage.
+We have shipped many boxes back to Australia that is all now in storage.
 It is important to find the cost of shipping out prior to a big spending spree.
-We travelled with a lady who ended up paying hundreds of dollars to ship things back from the country she was in.
+We traveled with a lady who ended up paying hundreds of dollars to ship things back from the country she was in.
 Most times SeaMail is the least expensive.
-For me, the most expensive was posting from Scotland and it took the longest.
+For me, the most expensive part was posting from Scotland and it took the longest.

 We’ve never lost a parcel yet, but we have had three that went astray for quite a while.
 Africa can be a slow place to send from.